fablabmade/madeinafablab-workshop-manual/07_business_planning.md

 ## Business canvas

-The business canvas (or Lean canvas, depending on which book you prefer between the Lean Startup or the Business Model Revolution) is a simple but powerful tool allowing you to quickly transfer your (business) idea from your mind to a format you can share with other people.
+The business model canvas (or Lean canvas, depending on which book you prefer between the Lean Startup or the Business Model Revolution) is a simple but powerful tool allowing you to quickly transfer your (business) idea from your mind to a format you can share with other people.

 In the past this would have required writing a Business Plan, a 100 pages document that would take few weeks at least.
 This will be necessary once the idea scales up, and you will be looking for investors.
 But for a preliminary feasibility check a canvas is all you need.